 Can I print from my wireless device?

-Yes, but you need to follow some instructions on how to download and install an app (for smartphones) or a printer driver (for laptop computers): wireless printing
+Yes, but you need to follow some instructions on how to download and install an app (for smartphones): wireless printing

 Can the library staff provide technical support?